GreenStepsChatt/greensteps/README.md

 # Greensteps Web App

+**Thanks for your interest in this project!
+For the the next month or two we will not be accepting pull requests.
+Thank you (in advance) for understanding.
+If you have questions you can email Amanda. - 5/13/18**

 ## Welcome
 Hi there!
 We are just getting started with this project.
 The goal is to have a minimum viable product (MVP) by April 2017.